anyangsong/MAGA/README.md

 ## Introduction

-Large Language Models (LLMs) alignment is constantly evolving.
 Machine-Generated Text (MGT) is becoming increasingly difficult to distinguish from Human-Written Text (HWT).
-This has exacerbated abuse issues such as fake news and online fraud.
-Fine-tuned detectors' generalization ability is highly dependent on dataset quality, and simply expanding the sources of MGT is insufficient.
-Further augment of generation process is required.
-According to HC-Var's theory, enhancing the alignment of generated text can not only facilitate attacks on existing detectors to test their robustness, but also help improve the generalization ability of detectors fine-tuned on it.
-Therefore, we propose **M**achine-**A**ugment-**G**enerated Text via **A**lignment (MAGA).
-MAGA pipeline enables comprehensive alignment from prompt construction optimization, to RL adversarial fine-tuning (Reinforced Learning from Detectors Feedback - Cross Model&Domain, RLDF-CMD) and to inference process optimization.
-MAGA successfully circumvents existing detectors, and at the same time, the RoBERTa detector fine-tuned on the MAGA training set delivers improved generalization detection performance on multiple well-known external datasets.
-We expect MAGA to provide indicative significance for future research on the generalization detection ability of detectors.
+This trend has exacerbated malicious activities such as fake news and online fraud.
+The generalization ability of fine-tuned detectors relies heavily on dataset quality, and simply expanding the sources of MGT may become increasingly insufficient.
+Further augmentation of the generation process is required.
+Based on HC-Var's theory, enhancing the human-like alignment of MGT not only facilitates robustness testing of existing detectors but also boosts the generalization ability of detectors fine-tuned on such aligned MGT datasets.
+Therefore, we propose the **M**achine-**A**gment-**G**enerated Text via **A**lignment (MAGA) Detection Benchmark.
+MAGA integrates several alignment methods, ranging from prompt construction to **G**enerator-**D**etector **A**dversarial **R**einforcement **L**earning (GDARL) and the reasoning process.
+In our experiments, the RoBERTa detector fine-tuned on MAGA achieves an average improvement of 4.60\% in generalization AUC.
+Conversely, the aligned MGTs in MAGA also lead to an average decrease of 8.13\% in the AUC of selected detectors.
+We hope the MAGA Benchmark will provide valuable insights for future research on the generalization ability of MGT detectors.
 <p align="center">
     <img src="imgs/MAGA_introduction.png" width="50%"> <br>
 </p>